Synthetixio/SIPs/content/sccp/sccp-346.md

 - Max Collateral Amount is the maximum possible amount of margin that can be posted
 - discountScalar helps increase or decrease the price impact on an account's margin holding
 - the collateral liquidation penalty is the penalty paid to the liquidator for executing a liquidation
+- minReward/maxReward is used to clamp the reward paid to the keeper for settling an order or liquidating
+- profitRatio is an additional profit rate added to the gas costs to increase the incentive to keepers to execute when gas costs rise.
+- maxKeeperScalingRatio is the reward paid to keepers for liquidating accounts that only have margin and debt (asking to the flagRewardRatio of 3 bp)

 # Motivation